Developer: Sega AM1 Publisher: Sega Release: 01/25/00 Genre: Beat em up

 There are a few issues that drag the game down.
 The lack of a lock-on option is sorely missed.
 The auto aim is wonky and will frequently mark non priority targets.
 The game delights in throwing as many as five or six enemies at once, leading to a quick death.
 It’s even worse when using guns.
 The later stages of the game feature gun toting zombies, hatchetman, and other creatures that attack from long range.
 Its disconcerting how fast you can die from these sources because of the auto aim.
 This is not an easy game, even while turning up the credits to fifteen.
 While the issue is annoying it isn’t game breaking.

 Personally my favorite is Gun Mode.
-Here all gun attacks are doubled in strength while melee attacks are weaker.
-The caveat is you can only hold two clips at once.
+Here all gun attacks twice as strong while melee attacks are weaker.
+The caveat is you can only hold two clips.
 This essentially turns the game into a shooter, except one with an emphasis on each individual shot.
 Mastering the nuance of the targeting system is incredibly fun and it is surprising how well this mode works.
 Bullets drop like rain but the zombies seem to swarm in greater numbers to compensate.
 There is a learning curve but it is incredibly fulfilling to steamroll the game once you adapt.
 Killing a boss in three or four shots never gets old.

 Bare Knuckle Mode is the opposite.
 It completely removes all weapons, forcing you to rely on your fists.
 While I like the depth of combat the mix of that with gunplay is why I like the game so much.
 Strictly focusing on hand to hand combat only makes the game’s targeting issues greater.
 Its also hard to grapple enemies when they attack in groups.
 If you thought the main game was easy this one is for you.